BladeRunnerJS/brjs-site/_posts/2014-09-02-using-angularjs-with-bladerunnerjs.md

 ├── test-acceptance 		# Application acceptance tests
 ├── test-unit   				# Application unit tests
 ├── themes      				# CSS and images
-├── unbundled-resources # legacy
-└── WEB-INF      				# legacy
+├── unbundled-resources # Assets that shouldn't be minified and bundled └── WEB-INF      				# legacy
 ```

-Delete the `WEB-INF` and `unbundled-resources` directories as they're not required for this tutorial.
+Delete the `WEB-INF` directory as it's not required for this tutorial.

 ## Adding Angular to a BRJS App